Dan Collison

 The user research that was

-The 'Integrate' service was brand new - and I was able to design it with outside user input.
+The 'Integrate' service was brand new and I was able to design it with external user input.

-I consulted with an external subject matter expert - who had previously been in a heating engineer role similar to that of the upcoming users.
+I consulted with a subject matter expert who had previously been in a heating engineering role similar to that of the target users.

 I verified my UX / UI work with the external contact across five rounds of design and feedback.